spjmurray/couchbase-antora-preview/README.md

 ## Contributing

-Pull requests are welcomed, as are issues via github.
+Pull requests are welcomed, as are issues via GitHub.

 ### Build Pre-requisites